As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 1920×1080 can provide you with the best viewing experience.
 It can deliver the smoothest images you’ll find, allowing you to take your movie-watching experience to a whole new level.
 Aside from that, here are other reasons you’d want to have 1080p:

 - You have a future proof screen and setup.
 As technology advances, so does the ease of generating content with 1080p resolution.
-It’s a better option for many people because it gives them the ability to enjoy better quality videos longer.
+It’s a better option for many people because it gives them the ability to enjoy better quality videos for longer.
 And although we already see contents with 4k resolution, 1080p will remain the most widely used resolution for the foreseeable future.

 - You can have bigger screens without worrying about image degradation.
 If you’re getting a bigger 1080p TV, you’ll get the same PPI as you would from a much smaller 720p.
 With 1080p, you can have a 65-inch TV and still get images that qualify as high-definition.